tpoisot/bipy/faq/index.md

 ## Who can use *bipy* ?

-Anybody (with an interest in working on bipartite networks, that is). *bipy* is under GNU
+Anybody (with an interest in working on bipartite networks, that is). *bipy* is released under the terms of the [GNU GPL](http://www.gnu.org/copyleft/gpl.html).

 ## How do I cite *bipy* ?